wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### float

-A float is a number with a decimal point.
+The `float` type is IEEE 64-bit binary floating-point (same as double in Java) and supports the same arithmetic operators as `int`.
 You have the option to use `+` or `-` characters in the front to indicate the sign.

 ###### Examples:

-To initialize a `float` in Choreo, you can use one of the following;
+To initialize a variable of type `float` in Choreo, you can use one of the following expressions:

   ```ballerina
   0.3353